 Adar seeks to establish itself as a cultural and sustainable brand at an international level.
 We want to be highly inclusive and aim to involve the artisans from different countries of the world, add our innovation so as to make unique products for the brand.
 We also seek to expand the reach, depth and scope of our avenues of corporate social responsibility so as to have a dynamic and deep impact.
 Adar looks forward to the existing international organisations who help our voice and efforts reach every nook and corner of the globe so that we are able to generate maximum of employment and prosperity and become more relevant and meaningful, in line with maximum of our SDGs.

 Your profile as an entrepreneur

-I am a 20 years old Indian girl who will be graduating in 2020 from Lady Shri Ram College, New Delhi and have been offered a place for my Masters in Entrepreneurship from the University of Cambridge commencing this September.
+I am a 21 years old Indian girl who has graduated from Lady Shri Ram College for Women, New Delhi earlier this year and am currently pursuing my Masters from the University of Cambridge, UK.
 I have also been involved in the social sector for over 5 years as an education (in the broadest sense of the term which includes creating awareness regarding hygiene, environmental conservation, etc and celebrating with them the traditional Indian festivals so as to give them a connection with our collective rich culture and its ethos of a global conscious living) volunteer to primary school children from marginalised backgrounds.
 All this time, I have been encouraging women, especially the mothers of the children I have been teaching, to take up dignified livelihoods which are coherent with their already accustomed skills.
 I believe that a mother is extremely likely to utilise her income for the nutrition and education of her children, thereby fostering a better future for all.
 Talking specifically about my project Adar, it is in the implementation stage and will be launched in fall 2020.
 In this context, I am grateful to the University of Stanford for their entrepreneurial guidance.

 Adar- From the Founder